tmrts/flamingo/README.md

 - Testability, Documentation and Extensibility is heavily emphasized in *Flamingo*.

 # Status
+*Flamingo* is version **v0.1.0** at the moment.

+For the list of features and the planned changes please see the [blog post](http://tmrts.com/post/0.1.0/)

-*Flamingo* is in **Alpha** stage at the moment.
-Build images containing *Flamingo* as the default contextualization tool (swapped with cloud-init) will be available soon.
-In the meanwhile API is volatile, so expect changes!
+Build images containing *Flamingo* as the default contextualization tool (swapped with `cloud-init`) will be available soon.

 ## What has been done